AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

   This may be a new criticism of PoS.
   In essence: a blockchain needs something like a DAA to factor-in participation.
   PoS chains use \emph{coins} instead of \emph{hashes}, but \emph{coins} will never provide a way to determine which chain has higher participation.
-  Moreover, \emph{coins} is actually a very \emph{bad} way to measure participation (for a standalone PoS chain), because the \emph{most valuable future network} is one where coins are being used for \emph{actual trade}, and this must happen at the expense of the number of coins dedicated for staking.
+  Moreover, \emph{coins} are actually a very \emph{bad} way to measure participation (for a standalone PoS chain), because the \emph{most valuable future network} is one where coins are being used for \emph{actual trade}, and this must happen at the expense of the number of coins used for staking.
-  Thus, PoS chains \emph{can only ever have objectively secure fork-rules} when other factors are included in their conversion contexts (like using PoR with a PoW chain).
+  Thus, PoS chains \emph{can only ever have objectively secure fork-rules} when other factors are included in their conversion contexts (like using PoR with a PoW chain, or some system of automatic checkpoints).
-  One thing PoS chains could try is: measuring weight \emph{in another chain's hashes}.
+  One thing PoS chains could try is: measuring weight \emph{in another chain's hashes} via PoR.
 }
 This happens because these conversion methods \emph{don't try to convert work done at different times.}
 PoR only ever converts \emph{near-simultaneous work}, i.e., if the coin-weights of reflecting blocks are summed, that is always converted to local work \emph{with respect to some specific moment in time.}